Near-infrared Variability Detected in the Young Star-Forming Dwarf Galaxy SBS 0335-052E: Discussion

-Figure 3 shows the spectral energy distribution (SED) of SBS 0335-052E.
-We compare the SED with $\tt {CIGALE}$ v2022.1 (ref. \cite{2020MNRAS.491..740Y}) models in the optical to sub-millimeter bands, and obtain the best-fit SED model shown in Figure 3 (see Methods).
-The best-fit model is composed of young stellar and obscured AGN components (see Methods).
-The NIR to mid-infrared emission of SBS 0335-052E is naturally explained by the dust torus emission of the obscured AGN.
-The intrinsic AGN bolometric luminosity is estimated to be $L_{\rm bol} = 1.21\times 10^{43}$ erg s$^{-1}$ with the best-fit SED by the {\tt CIGALE} modeling.
-The relation between the Eddington luminosity ($L_{\rm Edd}$) and the black hole mass $M_{\rm BH}$ is given by
+We can infer a BH mass of SBS~0335-052E with the AGN bolometric luminosity estimated by the {\tt CIGALE} modeling in Section \ref{sec:AGN_scenario}.
+As described in Section~\ref{sec:AGN_scenario}, the intrinsic AGN bolometric luminosity of SBS~0335-052E is estimated to be $L_{\rm bol} = 1.21\times 10^{43}$ erg s$^{-1}$ with the {\tt CIGALE} SED modeling.
+The relation between the Eddington luminosity ($L_{\rm Edd}$) and the BH mass $M_{\rm BH}$ is given by $L_{\rm Edd} = 1.2\times 10^{38} (M_{\rm BH}/M_\odot)~{\rm erg \ s^{-1}}$, from which we get the BH mass of SBS~0335-052E as